BartMassey/one-way/README.md

 The monsters were supposed to move.

-The clients should have had a display cache.
-As it is, the screen is fully refreshed every 100 ms. Good thing it's only one line!

 In retrospect, it probably would have been better to do a single-player console game in Python given the time constraints.
 But this was more fun.